 All students must take a performance examination (for enrollment in upper-division performance courses) prior to registering for the junior year.
 B.M.E. and B.M. students are required to pass a piano proficiency examination prior to student teaching.
-Students must be continuously enrolled in either Class piano (MUS 107, 108, 207, 208) or piano proficiency class (MUS 300) each semester until all sections of the piano proficiency examination are passed.
+Students must be continuously enrolled in either Group Piano (MUS 107, 108, 207, 208) or Piano Proficiency class (MUS 300) each semester until all sections of the piano proficiency examination are passed.

-Music majors in the B.M.E. and B.A. programs participate in one large ensemble throughout each semester of residency in their major area of study (except the Directed Teaching Internship semester).
-Scholarship recipients may have further participation requirements.
+Music majors in the B.M.E. and B.A. programs participate in one large ensemble in their major area of study throughout each semester of residency (except the directed teaching internship semester) even if the required number of ensemble hours for the degree has been earned.

-Music majors in the B.M. program participate in two ensembles throughout each semester of residency.
+Music majors in the B.M. program participate in one large ensemble and one minor ensemble in their major area of study throughout each semester of residency even if the required number of ensemble hours for the degree has been earned.